alissadb/chatbot_llm/README.md

    cd chatbot
    ```

-4. Install Task on your system by following the instructions in the [Task documentation](https://taskfile.dev/#/installation).
-The repository uses Task to define and run tasks in a simple and declarative way.

-5. To set up the local development environment with the required dependencies.
+4. This repo uses Task to run task in a simple way.
+To set up the local development environment with the required dependencies.
 Install the local environment:

    ```bash
    task setup-local-env